pappasam/nvim-repl/README.md

 ## Key mappings

 Two pluggable mappings are provided.
-They rely on the latest version of Tim Pope's vim-repeat: https://github.com/tpope/vim-repeat.
+They rely on the latest version of Tim Pope's vim-repeat.

 `<Plug>ReplSendLine` send the current line to the repl.
 Only mappable in normal mode.